 CLINIC made this possible.
-In this process of training, formation, and ministering to the people of God, I needed to be legally in the country.
+In this process of training, formation and ministering to the people of God, I needed to be legal in the country.
 CLINIC helped me to get the R-1 Visa.
-Being in this status, I was able to interact with people with different backgrounds and education, bringing the Word of God into their lives, giving them a word of hope, faith, and strength in the middle of their circumstances.
+Being in this status, I was able to interact with people with different backgrounds and education, bringing the Word of God into their lives, giving them a word of hope, faith and strength in the middle of their circumstances.

 Because of this, I have a new dream.
 As Mother Teresa said: “To keep a lamp burning, we have to keep putting oil in it.”
 My dream is that I want to be a Chaplain in the Armed Forces.
 It is in ministry working with the people of God, in the church, that I have been called to work in a specific ministry and this ministry is in the Armed Forces.
 It is a ministry that I want to pursue and to focus on.
 It is a personal ministry of presence, caring for the needs of Catholic military personnel and their families.

 In order to pursue my dream, I left the Dominican Friars and asked for incardination in the Archdioceses of San Antonio.
 I am in this process of incardination and work in Notre Dame Catholic Church in Kerville, TX at the present time.
 I continue in prayer to fulfill my dream.